suresh/archive-blog/about.md

 permalink: /about/index.html
 title: About me
 description: >-
-  My name is Suresh Shanmugam.
-I work as a data scientist to improve healthcare business.
+  I'm Suresh Shanmugam and work as a data scientist.
+I have experience in using data and models/insights to improve operations of variety of businesses.
 tags:
   - about
   - Jekyll